cmpgk1024/joke-scripts/README.md

 joke-scripts
 ============

-silly bash scripts to fool your friends with
+silly bash scripts and short programs to fool + annoy your friends with

 filesing
 ========